 So you have an idea for a new business and you think that it will be the next big thing.
-Well before you tell you Boss to shove it there are few things that you can do to work out if it is a viable opportunity.
+Well before you tell you, Boss, to shove it there are few things that you can do to work out if it is a viable opportunity.

 1. Identifying the need being satisfied

 People need stuff, but the question is do they need what you are going to be selling.
-More importantly do they really really need it!
+More importantly, do they really really need it!
 This is generally referred to as “the compelling need to buy” and it is the most important question that you need to answer.
 The more compelling the need the more likely it is that you are onto a winner.

 2. Where will my customers come from

-One you have identified the need for the customer you need to quickly and easily find your potential customers.
+Once you have identified the need for the customer you need to quickly and easily find your potential customers.
 Avoid like the plague broadly categorising you customers using demographics i.e males aged 27 -30.
 What your looking for here is can you easily find and reach a list of potential customers.

 3. Find out if it is being done already

 Oftentimes your idea is similar but not quite the same so you need to work out if this is significantly different and the need is great enough to provide you with a competitive advantage over the existing players.

 4. How and where is it going to be sold

-It is all-good to say I have this great product and people will buy it.
+It is all good to say I have this great product and people will buy it.
 Unfortunately business is not like the movie field of dreams (… if you build it they will come) so you need to work out how and where you are going to sell it.
 Are you going to wholesale it?
 Or have a retail store or are you going to roll the dice and sell it over the Internet.